danidiaz/dep-t/README.md

 # dep-t

-Readerlike monad transformer for dependency injection.
+`DepT` is Readerlike monad transformer for dependency injection.

-Pretty similar to
+The difference with
 [`ReaderT`](http://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html),
-except that it takes an enviroment whose type is parameterized by a monad: itself.
+is that `DepT` takes an enviroment whose type is parameterized by a monad: itself.

 ## Motivation

-To achieve dependency injection in haskell, one common solution is having a record of functions, and passing it to the program logic using a `ReaderT`.
+To achieve dependency injection in Haskell, one common solution is having a record of functions, and passing it to the program logic using a `ReaderT`.

 Sometimes the functions in the record work directly in the `IO` monad.